plaintool/notetask/README.md

 It is designed to help you quickly organize a large number of small routine tasks.
 You can enter tasks directly in the app or paste raw text from the clipboard — such as a list of requirements or ideas — then sort them into groups, set durations or amounts, and start working right away.
 Perfect for managing project to-dos, bug lists, feature requests, and other ongoing tasks.

 ## Features:
-- **Numbering** — Tasks are numbered automatically based on their order of appearance in the file.
+- **Numbering** — Tasks are numbered automatically based on their order of appearance in the file
 - **Move tasks** — single or multiple, within or between groups; task priority is set simply by its position in the list
 - **Archive tasks** — cross out archived items, which can be hidden or shown as needed
 - **Grouping** — each group on its own page, with full group management
 - **Track duration** — per-task (on/off) and **total duration** for all or selected tasks
 - **Track amount** — per-task quantities or prices and **total amount** for all or selected tasks
 - **Merge tasks** — combine multiple tasks into one
+- **Split tasks** — split a single task into multiple tasks based on the selected column; each line break in the column becomes a new task, while all other columns are copied to each new task
 - **Indent tasks** — create subtasks and task hierarchies
 - **Highlight** — automatic background highlighting of overdue tasks, text highlighting of archived but incomplete tasks and blue text for tasks with a future due date
 - **Copy tasks** — copy selected tasks or fields in Markdown format